andrew/ultimate-awesome/README.md

 - [graphics-and-vision-well-explained](https://github.com/mwtarnowski/graphics-and-vision-well-explained) - A list of high-quality Computer Graphics & Computer Vision learning resources.
 - [awesome-autonolas](https://github.com/N0xMare/awesome-autonolas) - The Autonolas Encyclopedia.
 - [a11y-collection](https://github.com/Owlbertz/a11y-collection) - Collection of resources to improve accessibility of the web.
-- [awesome-open-transport](https://github.com/pomodoren/awesome-open-transport) - Awesome resources for Open-Source and AI for Transport.
 - [awesome-remix](https://github.com/rjoydip-zz/awesome-remix) - Curated list of awesome remix resources.
 - [awesome-toronto](https://github.com/rodolfobandeira/awesome-toronto) - Awesome tips to guide you in Toronto, Canada 🇨🇦.
 - [awesome-saltproject](https://github.com/saltstack/awesome-saltproject) - A collaborative curated list of awesome Salt Project resources, tutorials and other salted stuff (originally maintained by the since-archived repo